 Back in Brazil after a cup of tea at the hotel we went for yet another walk down to the Devil’s Throat.

-Where to stay to visit the Iguacu Falls
+Where to stay to visit Iguacu Falls

-It’s not a budget option but the opportunity to stay right inside the national park was worth it for us.
+It’s a luxury option but the opportunity to stay right inside the national park was worth it for us.
 We made the most of it with the full moon walk and strolls down to the falls at breakfast and dusk.
 It really did feel like we had the park to ourselves, along with a few other hotel guests.
 We watched the sun setting, sat on the terrace for coffee and climbed the little tower for an aerial view.

 The breakfast and evening buffets in the Ipê Grill were grander than the name suggests.
 There was a huge and delicious choice, including traditional Brazilian grilled meats in the evening.
 The caipirinhas were the best on the trip and we were quietly impressed when we were served English tea with cold milk without having to ask.
 I’d go back there tomorrow!